Category Archives: Württemberg Royals

 Wilhelm’s first wife was Princess Marie of Waldeck and Pyrmont, the daughter of Georg Viktor, Prince of Waldeck and Pyrmont and Princess Helena of Nassau.
 The couple married in Arolsen, Principality of Waldeck and Pyrmont, now in the German state of Hesse, on February 15, 1877, and had two children:

 On April 30, 1882, Princess Marie died as a result of complications from giving birth several days earlier to a stillborn daughter.
-Having already lost his young son, Wilhelm was devastated, and from most accounts never fully recovered from these two losses.
-However, with a young daughter, and hoping for a male heir, Wilhelm soon married for a second time.
+Having already lost his young son, Wilhelm was devastated, and never fully recovered from these two losses.
+However, with a young daughter, and hoping for a male heir, Wilhelm soon married again.

 Princess Charlotte of Schaumburg-Lippe. source: Wikipedia